 PROPANE STORAGE TANKS

-Construction: Closed, welded steel, tested and stamped in accordance with ASME Section 8D; minimum 250 psig (1 700 kPa) rating; cleaned, prime coated and painted with two coats of silver anti-rust paint, and supplied with steel support saddles, pressure gage; tapping for installation of piping and accessories.
+Construction: Closed, welded steel, tested and stamped in accordance with ASME Section 8D; minimum 250 psig rating; cleaned, prime coated and painted with two coats of silver anti-rust paint, and supplied with steel support saddles, pressure gage; tapping for installation of piping and accessories.

-Vaporizer: 1000 watts, heating cable bedded in 1 inch of glass fiber insulation and covered by flexible stainless steel plate, with thermostat in weatherproof box set to turn on at -13 degrees F with manual off-on switch.
+Vaporizer: 1000 watts, heating cable bedded in one inch of glass fiber insulation and covered by flexible stainless steel plate, with thermostat in weatherproof box set to turn on at -13 degrees F with manual off-on switch.